Crossover To Scouts

 Cubmaster: Tonight we mark a great occasion...the graduation of ____ Webelos Scouts into a Boy Scout troop.
 We are sad to see them leave because they have been a great help to our pack...but we are happy for them because they are going on to the great adventure of Boy Scouting.
 These Webelos have worked hard for this night and have advanced well.
 As a symbol of their hard work, each Webelos Scout will be given an arrow.
 As I call your name, will each Scout come forward with your parents?

 Reader: The arrow alone gives meaning to each of these Scouts.
 The wooden shaft gives the strength like the strength the Scout Promise gives each boy.
 The fletching helps guide the arrow on a straight and true path like the Scout Law guides the Scout on a straight and true path.
 The arrowhead points the way to the target like Webelos badge and Arrow of Light requirements have pointed the Scout to the ways of Boy Scouting.

 Each arrow has these parts...but each arrow is different...it is individual.
-Each arrow represents their own trail through Cub Scouting.
+Each arrow represents its own trail through Cub Scouting.
 (Give each boy his arrow)

 Your trail in Scouting does not end in Cub Scouting...it is only the beginning...for all of you have prepared yourself for the crossing over to Boy Scouts.

 The bridge before you is a symbol of your crossing from Cub Scouting to Boy Scouting.
 The bridge is a structure carrying a pathway or roadway over a depression. it is a means of connection or transition from one side to another...as this bridge represents how our Pack --- is connected to our Troop ___.
 As I call each boy's name, please come stand before your Cubmaster where he will remove your Webelos neckerchief.